vfp9/intl/readme.md

 **Internationalization Gotcha:** `AS nCodePage` automatically converts accented characters in a program file created on another VFP platform.
-The numeric expression nCodePage specifies the code page of the VFP platform on which the program file was created.
-The file is saved in this code page unless you choose "Save As" from the File menu to save the file in a different code page.
+The numeric expression nCodePage specifies the 代码页 of the VFP platform on which the program file was created.
+The file is saved in this 代码页 unless you choose "Save As" from the File menu to save the file in a different 代码页.

 ----